Fujifilm X-E3 vs Olympus E-M10

-The X-E3 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the E-M10 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-M10 was succeeded by the Olympus E-M10 II.
+Both the X-E3 and the E-M10 have been discontinued, but can regularly be found used on ebay.
+The E-M10 was replaced by the Olympus E-M10 II, while the X-E3 was followed by the Fujifilm X-E4.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Olympus websites.

 So what is the bottom line?
 Is the Fujifilm X-E3 better than the Olympus E-M10 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.